Abjad/abjad/trunk/abjad/docs/chapters/user_documentation/lcs/index.rst

 Notice also that the notes in each staff fall within the region of one and only one measure, i.e. measures seem to contain notes.
 There is not one note that is at once in two measures
-(this is standard practice in musical notation, but it need not always be the case.
-See the
+(this is standard practice in musical notation, but it need not always be the case.)
-:doc:`metric grid example </chapters/examples/lehman/index>`
-for a non-containment approach to meters).

 As we continue describing the relationships between the musical signs in the page, we begin to discover a certain structure,